What's the Matter with Helen?: Production

 Interiors were filmed on soundstages at General Service Studios and exteriors on Columbia Movie Ranch Modern Street, the film began work under the title The Best of Friends, but Otto Preminger protested to the Motion Picture Association because he had registered the similar title Such Good Friends.
 "I wanted Best of Friends," said Reynolds.
 "It was a battle; it cost money..."

 There was little meddling from the studio during the production, though executives wanted Winters to tone down the latent lesbian aspect of her character.
 "They didn't want me to play [the lesbianism] too directly, but I did", said Winters.
 "I guess you could interpret it either way, but I played it very clearly.
 I hope I did, anyway."
 Additional problems arose in post-production.
 After Adelle and Helen disposed of the body, Winters had the idea that she should "let the lesbian thing come out for a moment" by kissing Reynolds on the lips.
 Harrington agreed and the opening of the scene was shot with this moment, but it was cut to keep the film from attaining an R-rating.

 A similar cut came during the murder of Adelle.
 Harrington wanted the moment to be "as harrowing and brutal as the shower scene in Psycho,” but the studio made him cut the moment down because the violence would have guaranteed the film an R-rating.
 The film was liked by critics and audiences, but film historians said it was given the worst advertising campaign for the time, as it featured a murdered Adelle in the ad and TV commercial, minimizing the shock value and giving away the ending.
 After this event, studios were more careful to keep end-stills and similar "spoiler" material regarding horror and suspense films out of commercial advertising.

-In September 1972, Helene Winston and Samee Lee Jones reunited on an episode of Love American Style entitled "Love and the Amateur Night".
-Essentially reprising their roles as a brash stage mother and a precocious Shirley Temple wannabe (named Debbie after star Debbie Reynolds), Winston and Jones interrupt the honeymoon of a TV personality and hold an impromptu audition, with Jones again performing Animal Crackers in My Soup.
+In September 1972, in what amounted to an inside the profession joke, actresses Helene Winston and Samee Lee Jones reunited on an episode of the comedy series Love American Style entitled "Love and the Amateur Night".
+Essentially reprising their roles as a brash stage mother and a precocious Shirley Temple wannabe (named "Debbie", presumably for Debbie Reynolds), Winston and Jones interrupt the honeymoon of a TV personality and hold an impromptu audition, with Jones again performing Animal Crackers in My Soup.